IV2C/VTikZ/README.md

 ## Additional Configuration

-Some additional configurations can be set up by adding a file `config-varbench.cfg` at the root of the project(An example of a configuration is provided [here](./config-varbench.dev.cfg)).
+Some additional configurations can be set up by adding a file `config-vtikz.cfg` at the root of the project(An example of a configuration is provided [here](./config-vtikz.dev.cfg)).
 Each section is described below.

 ### External agents